eric4545/doc2confluence/README.md

 - CSV table import in Markdown using relative links
 - Support for Confluence macros and formatting
 - Inline CSV data support using code blocks
+- Support for both Confluence Cloud and Server/Data Center instances

 ## Usage